 Legal consequences

-The fact that restitution and forfeiture obligations were waived raises concerns among victims and legal watchers about accountability for victims of his actions.
+The commutation does not erase those The fact that restitution and forfeiture obligations were waived raises concerns among victims and legal watchers about accountability for victims of his actions.

 Political implication.

-The decision deepens concerns about the use of presidential clemency as a tool for political patronage rather than strictly for justice or mercy.
 Some Republicans and many Democrats called this move “corrupt” or “a feature of corruption.”

-For public trust: the move may undermine confidence in a justice system that appears more lenient for politically connected individuals.
+For public trust: the move may undermine confidence in a justice system that appears more lenient for politically connected individuals..

 Late 2022 – early 2023: Investigations reveal lies and misconduct.